DataDog/datadog-agent-buildimages/README.md

-If you're a Datadog employee building new images used in the Datadog Agent pipeline, you will have to replace the `DATADOG_AGENT_BUILDIMAGES` variable in the [.gitlab-ci.yml](https://github.com/DataDog/datadog-agent/blob/master/.gitlab-ci.yml) of the datadog-agent repository to use the newly created images.
+If you're a Datadog employee building new images used in the Datadog Agent pipeline, you will have to replace the `DATADOG_AGENT_BUILDIMAGES` variable in the [.gitlab-ci.yml](https://github.com/DataDog/datadog-agent/blob/master/.gitlab-ci.yml) of the [datadog-agent repository][agent] to use the newly created images.

 [agent]: https://github.com/DataDog/datadog-agent
 [agent-omnibus]: https://github.com/DataDog/datadog-agent/blob/master/docs/dev/agent_omnibus.md